jbougaev/jbougaev.github.io/wai-aria-overview.md

 # WAI-ARIA

+&nbsp;

-- Provides a framework for adding attributes to identify features for user interaction, how they relate to each other, and their current state.
+- Provides **a framework for adding attributes** to identify features for user interaction, how they relate to each other, and their current state.

-- Describes navigation techniques to mark regions and common Web structures as menus, primary content, secondary content, banner information, and other types of Web structures.
+- Describes **navigation techniques to mark regions and common Web structures** as menus, primary content, secondary content, banner information, and other types of Web structures.

 - Defines a way to make Web content and Web applications more accessible to people with disabilities.